Military For Sale By Owner: Is It Worth It?

 Permissive leave

-Some parts of the buying and selling process could occur while you are deployed or traveling for military service.
-Instead of worrying about selling your home long-distance, leave it to a trained realtor.
+Some parts of the buying and selling process could occur while you're deployed or traveling for military service.
+Instead of worrying about selling your home long-distance, it's smart to leave it to a trained realtor.

 Military FSBO resources